 The O*NET Data Collection Program, sponsored by the U.S. Department of Labor, is seeking the input of expert Compliance Officers.
 As the nation's most comprehensive source of occupational data, O*NET is a free resource and provides instant access to detailed descriptions on more than 900 occupations that drive the U.S. economy.
 Our visitors include counselors, human resource professionals, researchers, developers, and students, to name a few.
-Visit to learn more: www.onetonline.org
+Visit O*NET OnLine to learn more: www.onetonline.org

 Your participation in this important initiative will help ensure that the complexities of your profession are described accurately in the O*NET database for the American public.
 O*NET Description of Compliance Officers: Examine, evaluate, and investigate eligibility for or conformity with laws and regulations governing contract compliance of licenses and permits, and perform other compliance and enforcement inspection and analysis activities not classified elsewhere.